piccolomo/plotext/docs/source/basic.rst

    :alt: elaborate stem plot

 .. note:: The base signal and the fill signal should have the same number of points.
 If they differ, filling is applied only up to the shorter of the two.

+.. note:: No CLI equivalent — this example links two signals via :meth:`.fill() <plotext._signal.signal.signal_class.fill>`, and the :doc:`cli` chain syntax holds one drawable in config at a time, with no way to reference a previously built signal as an argument.
+For multi-signal patterns, stay with the Python API.